By TWO WHEEL PROMOTIONS

 GM cars – Quadrajet 4 barrel or Rochester 2 barrel only.
 Holley 4412 carb only.
 Must pass no go gauge.

 Ford – May run Holley

 Stock transmission and rear end, stock clutch and pressure plates for standard shifts, stock torque converters for automatics, blow proof bell housing.
 Rears may be locked or factory limited slip and must match make and model of car (i.e. Ford/Ford GM/GM).

 Suspension and steering parts must remain stock for your make and model of chassis.

-NOT PERMITTED: Modification, spacers, lumber, chains, cables, aftermarket or racing suspension parts, air shocks or steering quickeners.
+NOT PERMITTED: Modification, spacers, lumber, chains, cables, aftermarket or racing suspension parts, air shocks.

 1. All four wheels must have working brakes.
-If this car came with disc or drum brakes, it must remain that way.
+Rear disc brakes are permitted.

 2. No cockpit brake bias adjusters.